-Latitude: Security stepped up at Suffolk festival after Manchester Arena bomb attack
+Latitude Festival security stepped up after Manchester attack

 Latitude Festival’s Melvin Benn revealed he’s met with high-ranking officers of the Metropolitan Police in the wake of last month’s Manchester Arena attack and is in almost daily contact with counter-terrorism teams across the country.

 Some 40,000 people will descend on Suffolk’s Henham Park next month for the three-day music and culture event, now in its 12th year.